Segregated audiences not acceptable at UK universities, PM says

 Leicester, a city in central England, is one of the most ethnically diverse places outside London where less than half of the population are white British people, according to the 2011 census.

-The lecture at University College London in March resulted in the university banning the Islamic organisation involved.
+The lecture at University College London in March resulted in the university banning the Islamic organization involved.

 Research by Student Rights, a group which aims to prevent extremism at universities, said that over the year to March 2013, 46 events at 21 separate institutions were found to have either explicitly promoted segregation by gender or implied that this would be the case.
 Six of these were cancelled before they took place, however, the group said.